intelsdi-x/snap-plugin-lib-go/examples/snap-plugin-collector-rand/README.md

 You've made a plugin!
 Now it's time to share it.
 Create a release by following these [steps](https://help.github.com/articles/creating-releases/).
 We recommend that your release version match your plugin version, see example [here](https://github.com/intelsdi-x/snap-plugin-lib-go/blob/master/examples/snap-plugin-collector-rand/main.go#L29).

 Don't forget to announce your plugin release on [slack](https://intelsdi-x.herokuapp.com/) and get your plugin added to the [Plugin Catalog](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md)!

+## Notice
+This plugin is also used for testing snap-plugin-lib-go.
+For that reason, we have added some additional capabilities to it for testing the following situations:
+- mock situation when a plugin requires a config to load
+  - **How to test:**
+When running plugin set the `-required-config` flag.
+Ex: `./snap-plugin-collector-rand -required-config` When this is set, the plugin will expect you to pass in a config item with the key `value`.
+If you don't pass in a config item or if that config doesn't contain the `value` key, an error will be thrown saying missing config item.
+Example: `./snap-plugin-collector-rand -required-config -config '{"value":"something"}'`

+- mock situation when a plugin does not have required dependencies
+  - **How to test:**
+When running the plugin, pass the `depsReq` key in through the config.
+Example: `./snap-plugin-collector-rand -required-config -config '{"depsReq":true}'`
+This will always throw an error, as it is simply testing how the plugin-lib handles the error when thrown.